ufs-community/ufs-srweather-app/docs/UsersGuide/source/LAMGrids.rst

    | RRFS_CONUS_25km   | FV3_GFS_v16      |
    +-------------------+------------------+

-In theory, any of the supported physics suites could be used with any of the predefined grids, but the results will be more accurate and meaningful with appropriate grid/physics pairings.
+In theory, it is possible to run any of the supported physics suites with any of the predefined grids, but the results will be more accurate and meaningful with appropriate grid/physics pairings.

 The predefined :term:`CONUS` grids follow the naming convention (e.g., RRFS_CONUS_*km) of the prototype 3-km continental United States (CONUS) grid being tested for the Rapid Refresh Forecast System (RRFS).
 The RRFS will be a convection-allowing, hourly-cycled, :term:`FV3`-:term:`LAM`-based ensemble planned for operational implementation in 2024.
 All four supported grids were created to fit completely within the High Resolution Rapid Refresh (`HRRR <https://rapidrefresh.noaa.gov/hrrr/>`_) domain to allow for use of HRRR data to initialize the SRW App.